yubie-re/netcatalog/README.md

 # netcatalog
-download the latest gta v netcatalog
+download and extract the latest gta v netcatalog